liufangbaishikele/Soybean_rhizosphere_microbiome/16S analysis code.md

 sh  demultiplex_update.sh  SAMPLE96_S96_L001_R1_001.fastq  Blank        ForCV6_08

 ```
-Here are some tricky stuffs I got because dos and unix character different
+Here are some tricky stuffs I got, because dos and unix character are different.
-Every file named by the fifth column of job file, got output got extra character, e.g., AgCV1_01.fastq becae AgCV1_01?.fastq
+Every file named by the fifth column of job file, got output with extra character, e.g., AgCV1_01.fastq became AgCV1_01?.fastq
 But those file names could not be recognized by bash command, mv does not work.
-So, here came with the solution:
+So, here came with the solution

 ```
 for file in *; do mv "$file" "$(echo $file | sed s'/\?r//g')"; done
 ```

-To avoid this error:
+To avoid this error (told by Miriam):

 1) check job file using head | od -c to check if there are any \r characters

 2) transfer file from dos to unix form by
 ```
 dos2unix filename